emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson4.md

 ## Quests

-1. Change the `printHello` function to be called `runTransaction`.
+1. Update the background color of your `ButtonView` to use the `defaultAccentColor`.
-2. Change the "Hello" text inside the button to "Run Transaction".
+2. Update the `Text` of your `ButtonView` to 'defaultTextColor'.
-3. Inside the `runTransaction` function, add some code to console log your `newGreeting` variable to the developer console.
-4. Go back to your webpage, type something into the input box, and press "Run Transaction".
-Open your developer console and you will see some thing being printed!
+3. Update the "Welcome to" text in your `SignInView` to white.
+4. Update the "Emerald DApp!" text in your `SignInView` to use the `defaultAccentColor`.
+5. Add another `ButtonView` to the bottom of your `ContentView`, the action should set the `loggedIn` variable in your `RouterView` to `false`.

-To upload your quests, show us your `./pages/index.js` file and take a screenshot of your `newGreeting` being printed to the developer console.
+To upload your quests, show us your code for the modified files.